Kim Vallée

 Resume

-You can find in details my curriculum below, from high school to my current position, each part given with some explanatory text.
+You can find in details my curriculum below, from high school to my current position.

 PhD in Quantum Foundations